gnsreepad/rock-paper-scissor/README.md

 # rock-paper-scissor
 # Udacity's Introduction to Tensorflow Lite - TFLite for Android
 This program was developed as a part of Udacity Course.
-Combined image-classification and rock-paper-scissor exercises in the course to create a new classifier android application.
+Image classification app that classifies camera image as rock, paper, scissor.

 # TensorflowLite